phizaz/packet-forwarder/README.md

 # Packet Forwarder

-Forwarding all packets from a given local port to a remote port with fallback ports.
+Forwarding all packets from a given local port to a remote port with priorities.

 ## Rationale